MichaelCurrin/jekyll-gh-actions-quickstart/README.md

 ### Add to your repos

+Follow the instructions on the [Create your own](https://michaelcurrin.github.io/jekyll-gh-actions-quickstart/create-your-own.html) page.

+Or click this button:

 <div align="center">

 [![Use this template](https://img.shields.io/badge/Generate-Use_this_template-2ea44f?style=for-the-badge)](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart/generate)

 </div>

-To see what to do next, follow the instructions on the below site linked.

 ### View the live demo

+This demo site includes a few pages of markdown content and also acts as a guide on how to use this project.

 <div align="center">